16 Aussi Synonyms to Avoid Sounding Redundant in French

 Tara had never eaten such a good candy.

-Aussi is a quick fit in places where you’d use words like “moreover,” “consequently” or “thus” in English.
+Aussi can be used as a conjunctive adverb, which is also known as a transition word.
+You can fit it in places where you’d use words like “moreover,” “consequently” or “thus” in English.

 Nous n’étions jamais allées en France.
 Aussi, c’était notre premier voyage en Europe.

 We had never been to France.
 Also/Moreover, it was our first trip in Europe.

 Just as well